 Getting credit for your retirement savings

-If you participate in your employer's retirement plan—such as a 401(k), 403(b), or 457(b) plan—in 2018 you may qualify for an annual IRS tax credit, just by saving for retirement.
+If you participate in your employer's retirement plan—such as a 401(k), 403(b), or 457(b) plan—you may qualify for an annual IRS tax credit, just by saving for retirement.
 Depending on your individual circumstances, the Saver's Credit may help reduce your overall annual income tax.

 How to qualify for the Saver's Credit